Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Political viewpoints and elections

 In the immediate aftermath of the unrest, there was speculation that it could have an effect on the outcome of statewide elections in Minnesota, possibly reversing narrow Democratic victories in recent contests.
 Imagery from fires that burned on Lake Street during the unrest in Minneapolis and the mantra "defund the police" were featured in disputed political advertisements for President Donald Trump’s re-election campaign as a reason to vote against his opponent Joe Biden, though the Biden campaign did not support defunding the police and condemned rioting actions.
 In the 2020 United States elections, Biden won Minnesota by a 7.12% margin, an improvement over Hillary Clinton's 1.52% margin in the state in 2016.
 Biden's biggest gains from the 2016 election in Minnesota were in the suburbs of Minneapolis–Saint Paul where some residents identified systematic racism as a major problem in the country.
 Minnesota Republicans who ran in congressional races in 2020 for smaller population centers and rural areas in Greater Minnesota, such as Michelle Fischbach and Jim Hagedorn, echoed Trump’s "law and order" rhetoric about unrest in the Twin Cities in their campaign messaging for races they won.

 Several participants in local protests after Floyd's murder later ran for public office, including Minnesota Representative John Thompson who won in 2020, Minneapolis mayoral candidate Sheila Nezhad who lost in 2021, and Minneapolis City Counselor Robin Wonsley who won in 2021.
 In the 2021 Minneapolis municipal election, voters in Minneapolis reelected Jacob Frey to another mayoral term and rejected the Question 2 ballot measure that would have replaced the Minneapolis Police Department with a Department of Public Safety.
 The state response to the riots was a major campaign issue for Scott Jensen in his quest to defeat incumbent governor Tim Walz in the 2022 Minnesota elections with imagery of riot damage featured in television advertisements.
 Walz, however, prevailed in the race to win reelection.
+In 2025, Soren Stevenson, who had lost an eye after being hit by a police-fired projectile during the unrest, was elected to the Minneapolis City Council.

+The news media renewed its focus on the response to the 2020 unrest following Walz's selection as the 2024 Democratic Party vice presidential candidate.
+Some Republicans criticized Walz for delaying deployment of the National Guard as unrest unfolded in Minneapolis.
+The riot response timeline became the topic of media analysis and fact checking.
+Some claims about the response were deemed misleading as Walz activated the guard on May 28 at the formal request of local officials and by May 30 it reached full mobilization levels and the violent protests waned.